roman-milk/roman-milk.github.io/traveling-rapist.md

  Laughing as I kneel on the bed and pulled her face to my cock by her hair.
 "Open your mouth slut and suck it like the whore you are."

  I grabbed the flogger in one hand and my thick cock in the other, rubbing my cock head against her face, smearing my precum on her lips.
 "Lick it first slut."
-Report_Story #2